 Units are then planned backwards to ensure we are giving our children the experiences they need to be successful before they write their end of unit write.
 Each unit lasts roughly 3 weeks and is divided into 3 phases of learning.

-Phase 1 focus: immersing the children in the text
+Phase 1 focus: Immersing the children in the text

-Phase 2 focus: understanding the key features of the particular genre.
+Phase 2 focus: Understanding the key features of the particular genre.

 Phase 3 focus: Drafting, editing and publishing our end of unit outcomes.